What should I expect from the training course?

 There are no specific pre-requisites.
 It is, however, highly recommended that potential participants consider the following issues before enrolling in this course.

 Lean Six Sigma training involves the use of statistical analysis, but this content is taught at a practical level so everyone can understand and learn.
-Through hands-on learning exercise, participants work as teams to collect data.
+Through hands-on learning exercises, participants work as teams to collect data.
 Then, participants utilize the step-by-step instructions provided in their training manual to analyze their data using a statistical software package.
 Finally, the instructor reinforces the interpretation of this analysis in class.

 Please note that potential participants should be fluent in English (written and spoken).
 A minimum TOEFL score of: 79 IBT, or 213 on the computer based exam, or 550 on the paper based exam, is a good guideline to determine if English language skills are adequate.
 Evidence of test scores, however, is not required to enroll in this certificate course.

-- Quick reference guide
+- Quick reference guide (when applicable)

-- Instructional time
+- Instructional content and/or time